rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-statistics-demo/Readme.md

 ## About
 ---

 This example demonstrates how to read important connection information.
-Connection information may include thinsg liek usage statistics, client remote address, client protocol information etc. This can be particularly useful if you are interested in measuring usage by clients or where the clients are coming from etc.
+Connection information may include things like usage statistics, client remote address, client protocol information etc. This can be particularly useful if you are interested in measuring usage by clients or where the clients are coming from etc.

 For more information you can browse through the [IConnection](#http://red5.org/javadoc/red5-server-common/index.html?org/red5/server/api/class-use/IConnection.html) javaDocs.